-On WEDNESDAY EVENINGS through October 24 from 7 – 8:30 PM in Room 178, the Rev. Dr. Steve Simmons will lead us through a study of Mark: The First Gospel (no meeting on Sept.
-26).
+On WEDNESDAY EVENINGS through October 24 from 7 – 8:30 PM in the Parlor, the Rev. Dr. Steve Simmons will lead us through a study of Mark: The First Gospel.

 Although the gospel of Matthew appears first in the New Testament, scholars are in agreement that Mark, which dates from around 70 AD, is the earliest of the four gospels to be set down in writing.
 Long considered to be almost embarrassingly “rough” because of its use of colloquial, everyday Greek — unlike the more “elegant” and “sophisticated” gospels of Matthew, Luke, and John — scholars now recognize the first gospel as a work of real literary art as well as the source of much of the earliest testimony we have to the life and ministry of Jesus.